pepyatka/pepyatka-server/README.md

 - Make sure to update secret token: cp ./conf/envDefault.js to ./conf/envLocal.js.
-- Check there are no broken tests: ./node_modules/mocha/bin/mocha (or just mocha if you have it install globally)
+- Check there are no broken tests: ./node_modules/mocha/bin/mocha (or just run mocha if you have installed it globally)
 - Run server: node ./server.js

 Database